INTRODUCING WOCKAIR®

 • ICS/formoterol anti-inflammatory reliever is recommended by GINA and it replaces SABA5

-• Bioequivalent to the originator Symbicort Turbohaler
+• It is bioequivalent to the originator Symbicort Turbohaler

-(based on 80-125% bioequivalence limits for AUC, Cmax, and standard flow parameters) 6
+(based on 80-125% bioequivalence limits for AUC, Cmax, and standard flow parameters) 7

 WockAir